 What the Bible shows us about words that heal and hearts that hear

 Scripture teaches us a rhythm here, not just a list of rules.
 Paul encourages words that build up, fitting the need and giving grace (Ephesians 4:29, ESV).
-In a home with differing schedules and stressors, that often means choosing a time and tone that truly fit the moment.
+With busy schedules and daily stressors, you may need to choose a time and tone that fit the moment.
 It might sound like, “Can we talk after dinner?
 I want to give this my full attention.”
-That kind of care honors both the person and the conversation, and simple habits like Bible journaling for everyday life or a Scripture writing plan for everyday life can help steady our hearts before we speak.
+That kind of care honors both the person and the conversation, and simple habits like Bible journaling for everyday life

 How can we resolve conflict without making things worse?